webrecorder/public-web-archives/WAM.md

       - 'http://webarchive2.example.com/wam.yaml'
 ```

-All include WAM files should be considered the same as if they are all loaded under the same `webarchives` key.
+Web archives manifests loaded from multiple files should be considered the same as if they were all loaded under a single `webarchives` key in a single file.

 In this example, the urls might specify that the WAM file should be loaded directly from the web archive server.